rileycrane/flashinvader/README.md

 # Space Invaders Flash Stream

-A live streaming app that displays Space Invaders flashes with retro-style animations and sound effects.
+A live streaming app that displays Space Invaders flashes with retro-style animations, sound effects, filtering, leaderboards, and an interactive map view.

 ## Features

 - **Live Updates**: Automatically fetches new flashes every 5 seconds
 - **Retro Animations**: New flashes appear with pixel-art inspired animations
 - **Sound Effects**: 8-bit style shoot sound when new flashes appear (can be toggled on/off)
+- **City Filtering**: Filter flashes by city using the dropdown menu
+- **Leaderboard**: Shows top 10 players with flash counts, click to filter by player
+- **Interactive Map**: Toggle map view to see flashes exploding on their city locations
+- **Dynamic Stats**: Flash and player counts update with visual animations
 - **Responsive Design**: Works on desktop and mobile devices
 - **Green Terminal Aesthetic**: Classic retro gaming look with green-on-black color scheme